-· The CS switching signal is activated.
+• The CS switching signal is activated.

-Unmonitored overrides may result in serious injury!

-- An instructed person must watch the event carefully. - If necessary, the instructed person must release the reset button immediately to stop the dangerous movement. - Make certain that the danger zone can be viewed from the reset button and that the entire process can be observed by a responsible person. - \$\text{\text{\$\geq}}\$ Before and during the override, ensure that there are no people in the danger zone.
+WARNING Unmonitored overrides may result in serious injury! /!\ ✤ An instructed person must watch the event carefully.
+If necessary, the instructed person must release the reset button immediately to stop the dangerous movement.
+Make certain that the danger zone can be viewed from the reset button and that the entire process can be observed by a responsible person. between the second seco